 Maame Afon’s voice and talent have been likened to legends and powerhouses such as Miriam Makeba, Mahalia Jackson and Nina Simone.
 When you hear and see Maame Afon perform, you will immediately see how she gracefully and effortlessly lives up to this reputation and the class in which she is placed.

 Maame draws her passion for music on several levels including from her family genes—where others in her family stopped, Maame Afon has moved a step further by going professional with the release of her first album Rise in 2012.
 Prior to that, she supported a number of music recordings and served as lead singer in number of spaces including with the Jazz ensemble of her alma mater, Luther College, Iowa and as a founding member of Stewards of Grace Incorporated, Ghana.
-Her portfolio as music leader extends to her role as worship leader, currently serving at Cornerstone Fellowship Church in Livermore, California, which serves over 5,000 members, with four services every weekend.
+Her experience as a music leader extends to her role as worship leader at Cornerstone Fellowship Church in Livermore, California, with over 5,000 members.